 The information you supply is used by the Education and Skills Funding Agency, an executive agency of the Department for Education (DfE), to issue you with a Unique Learner Number (ULN) and to create your Personal Learning Record, as part of the functions of the DfE.
 For more information about how your information is processed, and to access your Personal Learning Record (PLR), please refer to the government publications learning records service privacy notice.

 For full details please visit our fees and discounts webpage.

 For further information on refunds, please visit our refunds and course cancellation webpage.

 Our customer service team

-The Customer Service Team are based at the Woking Centre and are the first point of contact for all learner telephone enquiries for the service.
-They are also a central processing team and undertake the administration of all the examinations.
-Customer Service Team staff are very knowledgeable and will be more than happy to help you.
-Their contact details are below.
+The Customer Service Team are the first point of contact for all learner telephone enquiries for the service.
+Staff are very knowledgeable and will be more than happy to help you with any query or enrolment.